 The Delivery funnel has a parallel Measurement funnel of analytics tools and approaches.

 I’m sure you’ve been there – you’re sitting in a project status meeting, and a manager is going around the room asking for updates on all the assigned tasks: “is this task complete?
 No, then what % complete is it?”, or “this task was at 50% complete last week, what % would you say it is today?”

 No, just no. Percent Complete is a Lie.
 A complete lie.
 It gives everyone in the meeting a false sense of progress, masks potential risks, and ultimately leads to schedule slippages.
 A task has been stalled at 80% for 3 weeks now, finally it’s starting to become a critical path issue – oh but we still have another week, that 20% can be completed in a week, right?
 Well, no – it’s the Pareto Principle coming to bite you – turns out the reason it was stalled was that “20%” was the developers staring down an intractable problem with error handling, or were hopefully optimistic that some buggy library they were depending on would be fixed in the next release before they really had to use it.
 Or they were banging their head on the desk over an IE 8 incompatibility issue.
 You never know – the problems were all masked because you kept asking for “your % complete, please”

 This problem is endemic to software development, but is likely an issue in other fields as well.
-Software development is not baking and developers are not ovens …
+Creative process are not baking and creative employees are not ovens …